UKPLab/naacl2018-before-name-calling-habernal-et-al/README.md

 # Before Name-calling: Dynamics and Triggers of Ad Hominem Fallacies in Web Argumentation

 Code and data for NAACL 2018 paper "Before Name-calling: Dynamics and Triggers of Ad Hominem Fallacies in Web Argumentation" by Ivan Habernal, Henning Wachsmuth, Iryna Gurevych, and Benno Stein.
-Paper pre-print available at arXiv: https://arxiv.org/abs/1802.06613
+Paper PDF available at ACL Anthology: http://aclweb.org/anthology/N18-1036

 Use the following citation if you use any of the code or data: